andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

     * Evaluating the impact of grants on people who are homeless

-    * Being an 'ambassador' within your network or community
+    * Become an 'ambassador' within your network or community to let others know how they can get involved

+    Everyone is invited to join the Action Group, whether you are have experience of homelessness yourself, work for an organisation or are new to the whole issue.
+Email info@realchangeoldham.co.uk to find out when the next meeting is.
   heading: Help organise the campaign
 ---